 - kosher salt to taste

-- optional toppings: chopped fresh onion and cilantro lime wedges, sour cream, salsa, hot sauce, etc.
+- chopped fresh onion and cilantro, lime wedges, sour cream, salsa, hot sauce, etc. for serving (optional)

-- Mix the chicken, smoked paprika, cumin, garlic powder, 1 tablespoon oil, 1/2 the lime juice, and salt to taste in a bowl or zip-top bag.
+- Mix the chicken thighs, smoked paprika (1 tablespoon), cumin (1 teaspoon), garlic powder (1/2 teaspoon), 1 tablespoon of the oil, 1/2 of the lime juice, and 1/2 teaspoon of kosher salt in a bowl or zip-top bag.
 Allow to marinate for at least thirty minutes, preferably overnight.

 - Heat a heavy skillet over medium-high heat and add the remaining 1 tablespoon oil.
 Cook the chicken for 4-5 minutes on each side, trying not to move it as much as possible, until fully cooked and seared/browned on the outside.